Table of Contents

 Google Maps has been one of the most used tools by numerous field service and delivery businesses all over the world.

-Yet, before you decide to go for Google route optimization for your field service or delivery business too, you must first know that Google Maps is in no way the best route planner app, especially for a medium- or large-scale field service business.
+Yet, before you decide to go for Google vehicle routing for your field service or delivery business too, you must first know that Google Maps is in no way the best route planner app, especially for a medium- or large-scale field service business.